By Chere Di Boscio

 Instead, many of Catherine’s best Hermes pieces are on display at the Heritage Suite at London’s iconic department store from 14 – 17 November, in honour of the French brand’s 100th anniversary.

-Highlights of the exhibition include a mini black lizard skin Kelly bag, a Birkin bag illustrated by artist Antoine Kruk and several rare Hermes scarves.
+Highlights of the exhibition include a rare mini Kelly bag, a Birkin bag illustrated by artist Antoine Kruk and several uniquely printed Hermes scarves.
 Each piece in her carefully curated Hermès collection has been selected based on its rarity and quality.
-Catherine herself is on hand throughout the exhibition, to give some context to the items.
+Catherine herself is on hand throughout the exhibition, to answer questions and give some context to the items.

-As for Catherine’s Chanel collection?
+And as for Catherine’s world-renowned Chanel collection?
 We’re waiting for the next exhibition, Liberty!